casdoor/casdoor-website/docs/integration/go/grafana.md

 Here is a tutorial to use Casdoor for authentication in Grafana.
 Before you proceed, please ensure that you have grafana installed and running.

-## Step 1 Create an app for grafana in Casdoor
+## Step 1 Create an app for Grafana in Casdoor

 Here is an example of creating an app in Casdoor
 ![](/img/integration/go/grafana/grafana_1.png)

 Please copy the client secret and client id for the next step.

-Please add the callback url of grafana.
-By default, grafana's oauth callback is `/login/generic_oauth`.
+Please add the callback url of Grafana.
+By default, Grafana's oauth callback is `/login/generic_oauth`.
 So please concatenate this url correctly.

-## Step 2: Modify the configuration of grafana
+## Step 2: Modify the configuration of Grafana

-By default the configuration file for oauth locates at `conf/defaults.ini` in the workdir of grafana.
+By default the configuration file for oauth locates at `conf/defaults.ini` in the workdir of Grafana.

 Please find the section `auth.generic_oauth` and modify the following field: